International Defence Exhibition and Seminar: IDEAS 2008

-Cancellation of IDEAS 2010
+IDEAS 2010

 On 15 October 2010, the Director General of DEPO issued a statement cancelling IDEAS, citing "devastating floods that effected 22 million people and resulted in loss of valuable lives and property" as the reason.

 Despite cancellation of the event exhibitors were guaranteed their deposit refunds and offered, should they wish to exhibit in 2012, the same rates as provided in 2010.

 IDEAS 2012

 On 15 September 2011, 11 months after the previous IDEAS was cancelled due to force majeure The event, planned at the Karachi Expo Centre on 7–11 November, will see an enlarged seminar aspect focusing on tri-services military collateral, equipment and security services.

 A 'soft-launch' for IDEAS 2012 was held at the Pakistan National Council of Arts in Islamabad on 30 March.
-Importantly, the event resumed IDEAS' tradition of full establishment-backing with the proceedings inaugurated by Prime Minister Syed Yusuf Raza Gilani; Senior Minister for Defence Production and Industries Chaudhry Pervaiz Elahi; Federal Minister for Defence, Chaudhry Ahmad Mukhtar; Federal Minister for Information and Broadcasting, Dr. Firdous Ashiq Awan; Chairman of the Joint Chiefs of Staff Committee, General Khalid Shahmeem Wynne; the Chief of Army Staff, General Ashfaq Parvez Kayani; and the Chief of Air Staff, Air Chief Marshal Tahir Rafique Butt amongst many other Ministers, Diplomats and Industry representatives.
+Importantly, the event resumed IDEAS tradition of full government support with the proceedings inaugurated by Prime Minister Syed Yusuf Raza Gilani; Senior Minister for Defence Production and Industries Chaudhry Pervaiz Elahi; Federal Minister for Defence, Chaudhry Ahmad Mukhtar; Federal Minister for Information and Broadcasting, Dr. Firdous Ashiq Awan; Chairman of the Joint Chiefs of Staff Committee, General Khalid Shahmeem Wynne; the Chief of Army Staff, General Ashfaq Parvez Kayani; and the Chief of Air Staff, Air Chief Marshal Tahir Rafique Butt amongst many other ministers, diplomats and Industry representatives.

-The DG DEPO, Major General Tahir Ashraf Khan, stated that the exhibition would be bigger in size than ever before and according to Associated Press of Pakistan, with still eight months until the event launches, 60 percent of the space allocated for IDEAS 2012 had been booked with Turkey, China, Germany and France booking larger spaces to display their defence equipment.
+The DG DEPO, stated that the exhibition would be bigger in size than ever before and according to Associated Press of Pakistan, with still eight months until the event launches, 60 percent of the space allocated for IDEAS 2012 had been booked with Turkey, China, Germany and France booking larger spaces to display their defence equipment.
 Khan also predicted that over 2000 weapons systems would be on display that year.

-Prime Minister Gilani signified the core tenet of the exhibition by stating that Pakistan will continue to "develop her military potential that guarantees peace with honour and dignity," furthermore according to The Nation, he said the country has significantly developed indigenous capabilities for producing sophisticated weapon systems and equipment.

-The IDEAS 2012 saw a major shift and revisited the glory< Total 209 exhibitors participated, with 74 from Pakistan and 135 from international community.
+Prime Minister Gilani underscored the exhibition's core tenet by stating that Pakistan would continue to "develop its military potential to guarantee peace with honor and dignity."
+According to The Nation, he highlighted that the country had significantly enhanced its indigenous capabilities for manufacturing sophisticated weapon systems and equipment.
+IDEAS 2012 marked a notable resurgence, with a total of 209 exhibitors participating, including 74 from Pakistan and 135 from the international community.